dev-abhijith/General-Science/Bengal.md

 	2) imposition of heavy customs duty on Indians for trade through Calcutta port
 	3) English gave shelter to a fugitive prince from Siraj-ud-daula
 	4) The **main** reason was however *Fortification of [[Calcutta]]* in anticipation of Anglo-French rivalry French stopped fortification but the English did not.
-Acting immediately to secure his interest, the Nawab seized the English factory at kazimbazar and marched towards [[Calcutta]] and secured [[Fort Williams]] on june 1756 the British fled from the fort and took shelter in an Island( In Hugli ) due to their strong naval force
+Acting immediately to secure his interest, the Nawab seized the English factory at kazimbazar and marched towards [[Calcutta]] and secured [[Fort Williams]] (Black hole incident) on june 1756 the British fled from the fort and took shelter in an Island( In Hugli ) due to their strong naval force

 Soon reinforcements arrive in the form of Admiral Watson and colonel [[Robert Clive]] who dislodged Nawab's men with ease and took back the fort.